MattMS/my-thoughts/on/religion/README.md

 ## Films

-These are a few films that shaped my views on religion.
+These are a few films that helped shape my views on religion.

 ### Life of Pi